Let’s look at the key reasons that are pushing Greenidge Generation Holdings Inc. (GREE) to new highs - News Daemon

 Greenidge Generation Holdings Inc. (NASDAQ: GREE) Trading Performance Indicators

-You can see what Greenidge Generation Holdings Inc. (GREE) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 0.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.16.
+Greenidge Generation Holdings Inc. (GREE) is currently performing well based on its current performance indicators.
+A quick ratio of 0.60 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.15.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -4.16, a number that is poised to hit -0.20 in the next quarter and is forecasted to reach -0.93 in one year’s time.